vonfreiren/vonfreiren.github.io/_posts/2023-01-08-work-form-anywhere.md

 ## How to do it

-There are different types of nomad work, including remote work, freelancing, and digital nomadism.
+There are different types of nomad work, including `remote work`, `freelancing`, and `digital nomadism`.
 Remote work refers to any type of work that is done remotely, usually from home or a coworking space.
 Freelancing refers to working as a self-employed individual, offering services to clients on a project-by-project basis.
 Digital nomadism is a specific type of nomad work that involves traveling the world while working remotely.